mstksg/inCode/copy/entries/five-point-haskell-2.md

 ```

 What could this possibly do?
 Well, we can rule out things like `sum` because we
-can't use any property of the values itself.
+can't use any property of the values themselves.
 The only things that this could
 return are constant functions and functions that depend on the _length_ but not
 the _contents_ of the list.
 We also have another free theorem, `collapse . map
 f == collapse`: mapping a function shouldn't change the output, because none of